 Fortunately, that’s usually not necessary.
 We’ll take a look at why, as well as a few cases where a new bike does make more sense.

-Can you set up your bicycle up a commuter?
+Can you set up your bicycle as a commuter?

 Yes, you can turn most bikes into a useful commuter by adding a rack and basket/pannier, fenders, and lighting.
 New handlebars for more upright posture are also helpful, but aren’t always simple to install.
 To commute on a mountain bike, install slick tires in addition to all the above.